DFKI-SignLanguage/VideoProcessingTools/README.md

 These scripts rely on a number of body/face analysis libraries (e.g., MediaPipe, OpenPose, ...) to analyse and extract information of the body parts incolved in sign language utterances.
 For example, identifying the location of hands/face, cropping at specified bounds, extracting landmarks, ...and the like.

+The scripts are heavily based on the [kkroening ffmpeg python](https://kkroening.github.io/ffmpeg-python/) bindings.

 ## Installation

 Clone the repository and setup a python environment for it (Tested with v3.7).